idan/sintergrid/README.md

 Sinter does not supply any form of CSS reset.
 Compass provides several great mixins for that purpose.

 Anything relating to typography is unhandled by the framework.
-Compass provides some great facilities for vertical motion in type, there's no need to duplicate that work (poorly) in the grid system.
+Compass provides some great facilities for vertical motion in type, there's no need to duplicate that work in the grid system.

 What other cool features does it have?